Durable Quality & Reasonable Prices

 F34 German Infantry Flags

-The Wehrmacht Infantry Flag dates from 1936.
+The Wehrmacht (German Infantry) Flag dates from 1936.
 At the center of the flag is a white disk surrounded by a silver wreath and containing a black "Army type" (with wings directed downward) eagle grasping a black swastika similar to the eagle that frequently appeared on Army steel helmets.

 $25.00 +s/h